 For a professional audience, the key shift is this: quality is not limited to the final output.
 It includes the process used to produce that output, the assumptions behind decisions, the consistency of communication, and the ability to improve over time.
 A strong presentation delivered from weak data is a quality issue.
 So is a well-written policy that no one can implement.

 Checklist thinking has value.
-In regulated environments, standardization protects both the organization and the people it serves.
+In regulated environments, standardisation protects both the organisation and the people it serves.
 But a checklist alone does not create quality.
 It only confirms whether specific steps were completed.

 A quality mindset asks different questions.
 Was the process fit for purpose?
 Were responsibilities clear?
 Did the team have the right information at the right time?
 Were the outcomes useful, accurate, and repeatable?
 This is where professionals move from task completion to performance management.

 The trade-off is worth noting.
 Too little structure leads to inconsistency, rework, and preventable error.
-Too much structure slows execution and discourages professional judgment.
-Effective quality management sits between those extremes.
+Too much structure slows execution and discourages professional judgement.
+Effective quality management for professionals sits between those extremes.
 It creates enough discipline to support dependable outcomes without turning every task into bureaucracy.

 Most quality systems, regardless of sector, rest on a few core elements.
 The first is standards.
 Teams need a clear definition of what good looks like, whether that means response times, documentation quality, learner outcomes, service accuracy, or operational safety.